-Unchained Melodies Inc. receives many heartbreaking e-mails and phone calls about chained dogs, and a neighbor/or concerned citizen would like to know what can be done.
+Unchained Melodies receives many heartbreaking e-mails and phone calls about chained dogs, and a neighbor or concerned citizen would like to know what can be done.
 How can you help and/or rescue this dog?

 First, inquire with your city or town to see if there is an anti-chaining ordinance in your area.
 If there is not, learn what the State statutes are.
-Most states including Missouri, it is illegal for the dog to lack food, proper shelter and potable water, so even if there is not a local ordinance; demand that Animal Control officer and/or Sheriff Departments enforce this statute.
+In most states including Missouri, it is illegal for the dog to lack food, proper shelter and potable water, so even if there is not a local ordinance, demand that an Animal Control officer and/or Sheriff Departments enforce this statute.

 Be open and friendly.
-Once you get to have an open conversation going, ask them how you can HELP them, because it allows them to see you as an ally as opposed to the enemy.
+Once you have an open conversation going, ask them how you can HELP them, because it allows them to see you as an ally as opposed to the enemy.
 This question is also an open-ended one, meaning it doesn't allow for a simple 'no' answer.
 This then gives you the opportunity to give them the options available to them.
-These may include: help with house-training or obedience training, donating a crate for house-training, help with fencing, walking the dog daily, or fostering and house-training the dog and returning him/her or even, or even fostering and finding the dog a new home.
+These may include: help with house-training or obedience training, donating a crate for house-training, help with fencing, walking the dog daily, or fostering and house-training the dog and returning him/her to the home, or even fostering and finding the dog a new home.

 Always offer services first and leave relinquishment of the dog as the last offer.
 Often times, the caretaker will state that they would like to re-home the dog and that’s when you reply “I can help you with that.”